 FMO considers ESG issues integrated into the organisation.
 Almost all departments involved in the credit process have ESG expertise or exposure to ESG issues.
 Investment managers are responsible for addressing ESG issue with low risk clients and work together with E&S and Corporate Governance officers on high risk clients.
 The same applies to the credit analysts in the credit department.
 Legal counsels work together with deal teams to incorporate ESG clauses in the contracts and our portfolio management departments work on monitoring ESG actions and reporting that clients have to undertake.

 FMO evaluates (on a risk-based approach) all of its financing against the IFC Performance Standards regardless of asset class and amount of investment.
 Should ESG gaps be identified at our clients we work with them to develop an Environmental and Social Action Plan (ESAP) and/or Corporate Governance Plan to close these gaps according to the IFC PS and our Corporate Governance Policy.
 Within our investment directorate there are ESG officers who participate in the deal teams together with the investment officers to carry this out.
 On a transaction level, commercial managers remain responsible for the implementation of the Sustainability Policy in the transactions.
 ESG staff report directly to department specific ESG Managers.
-The purpose of the ESG manager layer (3 Front Office E&S Managers, 1 Front Office Corporate Governance Manager and 1 Impact Measurement and Integrated Reporting Manager) is to ensure clear accountability for meeting ESG targets and enable integrated steering of performance.
-In 2017, FMO has reorganized its ESG staff into four teams, in addition to the existing CG team, with dedicated expert managers introduced in order to deepen expertise, improve local stakeholder management, and drive effective and consistent implementation of ESG policies and guidelines, including human rights.
+The purpose of the ESG manager layer is to ensure clear accountability for meeting ESG targets and enable integrated steering of performance.
+In 2019, FMO reorganized its ESG and impact management governance.
+This is the IESG MT (Impact and ESG Management Team) with a director, 3 sector ESG managers, 1 Capacity development manager, Impact manager and the Impact MT (IMIR (impact measurement and integrated reporting), IESG director, Impact Manager, Knowledge Management and Learning and development manager and Strategy manager).
+This change was made to deepen expertise, improve local stakeholder management, and drive effective and consistent implementation of ESG policies and guidelines, including human rights.
 This is under the director of Impact and ESG.
 Ultimately, the Management and Supervisory Boards are responsible for FMO’s ESG targets.
-FMO currently has an organisation wide target where we aim to achieve an implementation of at least 90% of our ESG action items due in reporting year, which is tracked in an internal IT system called SusTrack.
+FMO currently has an organisation wide target where we aim to achieve an implementation of at least 90% of our high/medium ESG risks at amber/green performance level in the reporting year.
+This is tracked in an internal IT system called the ESG Performance Tracker.
 This is one of FMO’s non-financial targets, which is included in the annual report.

 In 2017, as part of revised Sustainability Framework, FMO has issued position statements that further reinforce ESG issues into the organization.
 These position statements include Human Rights, Gender, and Land Governance.
 FMO also published its path to becoming a leader in this space, from compliance to value add.
 The path reflects FMO’s ambition to become a leading bank in financing the transition to a more inclusive and greener economy.
 This entails the conscious build-up of a portfolio of projects that target sectors that support people that are in need of access to basic services, e.g. finance, energy and food, and achieve an optimal use of scarce resources and a reduction of harmful emissions.
 These can be found at https://www.fmo.nl/policies-and-position-statements.